kreskohq/kresko-protocol/README.md

 ### Setup

-_For now, you need an npm token in .npmrc to install internal dependencies, this will be lifted later on._ <br/>
+<b>_You need a authorized npm token in .npmrc to install required internal dependencies, this will be lifted later on._</b> <br/>

-Install dependencies after .npmrc is populated:
+Install dependencies with an authorized .npmrc:

 ```sh
 pnpm i